 A Vichy shower is a form of hydrotherapy.
 It has multiple shower heads -- five, six, or seven -- attached to a horizontal bar that is suspended about three feet above your body.
 When the water is turned on, it cascades over the entire length of your body and spills onto the tiled floor, where it drains away.
 Some special wet tables have channels to help drain away the water.
 The Vichy shower might be attached to the wall, or freestanding.
 The therapist usually turns the water on and adjust the temperature while it's away from the treatment table.
 Once it's the right temperature and pressure, he/she will swing it over your body.
 The cascade of water feels delicious!

+Once the body mask is on, the therapist gives you a scalp massage.
 Next, she turns on the Vichy shower and removes the body mask by wearing gentle black scrubbing gloves and rubbing your skin as the water poured over you.
 After you're exfoliated, you have to get off the table, dry off, then get back on the clean table for the application of a remineralizing body cream.
-(Note the word application -- that means, it's not a massage.
+(Note the word application -- that means, it's not a massage.)

 American spas have adapted the original treatment, using regular water, more water coming from multiple shower heads and just one therapist.
 It is usually part of a longer signature treatment, in part because it's so much work to clean up the room between clients.